Walker-00/Walker-00/README.md

 - But I learn both and almost everythings like ML, Embedded, Web, Software etc...

-- I've knowledge with a lot of programming languages.
+- I've Deep Understanding Of Computer Science And STEM Stuffs.

-- Rust, C and Zig are my Fav.
+- Rust, C and Zig are my Fav Lang.

 - Fun Fact ```I'm virgin```